 (Sanskrit); literally, "The Three Baskets".
 It refers to the Buddhist canon, which has three parts: the Sutras, the Vinaya, or Monastic Code, and the Abhidharma – Buddhist philosophical treatise.

 The Buddha, the Dharma, and the Sangha.

 Consort of King Bimbisara of Magadha, India.
-The Meditation Sutra records Sakyamuni Buddha’s preachings in response to the queen’s entreaties.
+The Meditation Sutra records Sakyamuni Buddha’s preaching in response to the queen’s entreaties.

 See Merit and Virtue.

 Seated meditation in Zen Buddhism.
 The aim is just sitting, suspending all judgmental thinking and letting words, ideas, images and thoughts pass by without getting involved in them.
 The posture of zazen is seated, with folded legs and hands, and an erect but settled spine.
 The hands are folded together into a simple mudra over the belly.
 The practitioner breathes from the belly and the eyelids are half-lowered the eyes being neither fully open nor shut.

 Japanese; Ch'an (Chinese).
 A branch of Mahayana Buddhism which developed in China during the 6th and 7th centuries after the arrival of Bodhidharma.
 It later divided into the Soto and Rinzai schools.
 Zen stresses the importance of Enlightenment, and the futility of trying to attain it through rational thought, intellectual study, or religious ritual.
 The heart of Zen is zazen, which helps to free the mind of all thought.
 Zen buddhists also hold that everything has Buddha Nature.